theoliverlear/Style-Guide/Style Guide/Introduction.md

 "taking influence from {book} by {author}" it is best pracice to do {thing} this way --example from {book} by {author}, chapter, page

+readability is like a loading bar of readily apperent, the sections of readily apparent code all together creates a cohesive readable document the use of the var keyword fetch vs get keywords (getter setter vs web data vs otherwise)

 organizing library, imports, and directories how people read -- up down left right and when thats not the case